jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

 <img src="02-single_heatmap_files/figure-html/discrete_character_matrix-1.png" width="499.2" style="display: block; margin: auto;" />

-As you see in the two examples above, for the numeric matrix (no matter the color is continuous mapping or discrete mapping), by default clustering is applied on both dimensions while for character matrix, clustering is turned off (but you can still cluster a character matrix if you provide a proper distance metric for two character vectors, see example in Section
+As you can see in the two examples above, for the numeric matrix (no matter the color is continuous mapping or discrete mapping), by default clustering is applied on both dimensions, while for character matrix, clustering is turned off (but you can still cluster a character matrix if you provide a proper distance metric for two character vectors, see example in Section
 \@ref(distance-methods)).